 The SDK does not support the following:

-- Server-side access to Waze data, like traffic reports, speed, etc
+- Server-side access to Waze data, like traffic reports and driver speed.

-- Embedding the Waze map and navigation in your app
+- The Waze map and navigation embedded in your app.

 The Waze Transport SDK is available with the following technical requirements:

-Comparing the Waze Transport SDK and Waze Deep Links
+The Waze Transport SDK versus Waze Deep Links

 The Waze Transport SDK is intended for transportation apps that are used by high frequency, professional drivers and customers.

-If you aren't interested in receiving routing data from Waze and if your drivers don't require a mechanism to switch between Waze and your app frequently, then Waze Deep Links is the more lightweight and suitable solution.
+If you don't want to receive routing data from Waze and if your drivers don't require a mechanism to switch between Waze and your app frequently, then Waze Deep Links is the more lightweight and suitable solution.

 Waze Deep Links lets you open the Waze client application through an external URL, which can be accessed from another mobile app or a mobile web page.